 APPLY NOW VIA UCAS

-LIVE WORK - work on a brand new real weekly drama producing episodes for real audiences on local TV!
+LIVE WORK - work on a brand new real drama series producing episodes where you will receive broadcast credits!

 INDUSTRY TEACHING - teaching by practicing industry professionals